d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 # From Dense Layers to Convolutions

-The models that we've discussed so far are fine options if you are dealing with *tabular* data.
+The models that we have discussed so far are fine options if you are dealing with *tabular* data.
 By *tabular* we mean that the data consists of rows corresponding to examples and columns corresponding to features.